openfoodfacts/recipe-estimator/README.md

 ### Ingredients

 The original ingredients map will be returned with additional percent_estimate field and a nutrients map with the expected nutrient values in g per 100 g/ml of that ingredient.

+An evaporation field also show the estimated water loss.

 ### Recipe Estimator